richelbilderbeek/chapter_paradata/README.md

 as this is the true paradata: if the paper and code disagree, it is the code that has generated the results.
-The chapter concludes by some rules how to allow code to serve as paradata, and hence allowing theoretical biology research to be truly reproducible.
+The chapter concludes by some rules how to allow code to serve as paradata, and hence allowing computational research to be truly reproducible.

 ## Definitions